-DeTamble Library houses over 90,000 printed books, and over 15,000 other resources in various formats including microfilm, print journals, DVDs, and maps.
-Electronic resources include more than 233,000 ebooks, 26,000 digital videos, and access to over 80 online databases via NC LIVE and other sources.
+DeTamble Library houses over 90,000 printed books, and over 20,000 other resources in various formats including microfilm, print journals, DVDs, and maps.
+Electronic resources include more than 223,000 ebooks, 20,000 digital videos, and access to over 80 online databases via NC LIVE and other sources.
 All of these resources are accessible through the library's catalog and its website.
 The library's databases include journal indexes with over 19,000 full text titles, as well as reference resources such as encyclopedias and directories.
 As a selective depository for United States Government Documents, the library provides access to a vital source of government-authored information on a variety of subject areas.
 Through cooperative agreements and interlibrary loan services, DeTamble Library has access to a wide range of other information resources.

 The library's catalog, WorldCat, allows students to search for print, electronic and audio books, streaming videos, reserve items, and periodical titles, as well as to check their individual patron records and to renew materials online.
-The library has fifteen computers for research, two of which are adapted for use by students with disabilities, plus computers on each floor for searching the library catalog.
+The library has fifteen computers for research, two of which are adapted for use by students with disabilities.
 Nine laptops are also available for students to check out and use in the library.
 The library provides wireless internet access on all floors and three printers.

-The Library's three-floor building has seating space for almost 200 students to gather, study and read.
+The Library's three-floor building has seating space for 200 students to gather, study and read.
 The R.J.
 Reynolds III Reading Room has study tables and comfortable chairs available for small groups, classes or meetings, as well as for reading and study.
 The student lounge includes drink and snack machines, and a third floor classroom also serves as the Writing Center.